-For testing the Emergency Inbox, you can deadhead the SMTP delivery address by changing the delivery server to 184.108.40.206 This will spool and defer the messages to the Emergency Inbox.
+For testing the Emergency Inbox, you can deadhead the SMTP delivery address by changing the delivery server to 126.96.36.199 This will spool and defer the messages to the Emergency Inbox.
 Ensure that all accounts needed are set to minimum access level of End-user and are created (per the timing).

 - For the desired domain, click the Pencil icon near the right edge of the row.

 - Ensure to copy the current settings and save them somewhere.

 - For Delivery Destination, enter 188.8.131.52 or any other bogus IP address.